 T cells into the

 central nervous system.

-MS-STAT, a double-blind, phase II clinical trial, examined the effect of high dose simvastatin in 140 progressive MS participants over two years.
-Participants were administered 80mg simvastatin/day or placebo (inactive version of the drug).
-Individuals administered with simvastatin showed a significant (43%) reduction in brain atrophy, slower changes in EDSS, and improved scores on the MSIS-29, a measure of the extent to which MS affects daily life compared to placebo.
-There was no difference between groups in the Multiple Sclerosis Functional Composite (MSFC) score, which measures mobility, dexterity and cognition.
+MS-STAT is a phase II, double-blind clinical trial that examined the effect of high dose simvastatin in 140 progressive MS participants over two years.
+Participants were administered 80 mg simvastatin/day or placebo (inactive version of the drug).
+Trials results revealed that compared to placebo, individuals treated with simvastatin showed a significant (43%) reduction in brain atrophy, slower changes in EDSS, and improved scores on the MSIS-29, a measure of the extent to which MS affects daily life,.
+There was no difference between treatment groups in the Multiple Sclerosis Functional Composite (MSFC) score, which measures mobility, dexterity and cognition.
 The study also showed no differences between groups in levels of inflammation-associated molecules.
-Overall, the results of this phase II demonstrate that simvastatin has a beneficial effect on brain atrophy and disability in people with secondary progressive MS. These results are encouraging and warrant phase III trials to determine the safety and efficacy of simvastatin on a larger group of people with MS as well as when taken over a longer term.
+Overall, the results of this phase II demonstrate that simvastatin has a beneficial effect on brain atrophy and disability in people with SPMS.
+These results are encouraging and warrant phase III trials to determine the safety and efficacy of simvastatin on a larger group of people with progressive MS, as well as when the drug is taken over a longer period of time.

-A new phase III clinical trial called MS-STAT2 was launched to examine disability progression following treatment with simvastatin in 1180 people with secondary progressive MS. Participants will take either simvastatin (80mg/day) or placebo for three years.
+A phase III clinical trial called MS-STAT2 was launched to examine disability progression following treatment with simvastatin in 1180 adults with SPMS.
+Participants will take either simvastatin (80mg/day) or placebo for three years.
 The primary outcome measure will be sustained change in disability for six months or more.
-The clinical trial will begin in Summer 2017 and is expected to continue for six years.

 Chataway, J et al. Effect of high-dose simvastatin on brain atrophy and disability in secondary progressive multiple sclerosis (MS-STAT): a randomised, placebo-controlled, phase 2 trial.
 Lancet.
 2014; 383(9936):2213-21.